ttanida/rgrg/README.md

 ## Setup

 1. Create conda environment with "**conda env create -f environment.yml**"
+2. Install Java 1.8.0 (required for pycocoevalcap library, see https://pypi.org/project/pycocoevalcap/).
+On Ubuntu, you can install Java 1.8.0 with "**sudo apt install openjdk-8-jdk**".
-2. In src/path_datasets_and_weights.py, specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
+3. In src/path_datasets_and_weights.py, specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
 Follow the instructions of the doc string of path_datasets_and_weights.py.

 ## Create train, val and test csv files